 - The power level near towers is higher and reduces as we move away.

-- EMR may cause cellular and psychological changes in human beings due to thermal effects that are generated due to absorption of microwave radiation.
+- EMR may cause cellular and psychological changes in human beings due to thermal effects that are generated due to the absorption of microwave radiation.

-- EMR can also cause non thermal effects which are caused by radio frequency fields at levels too low to produce significant heating and are due to movement of calcium and other ions across cell membranes.
+- EMR can also cause non-thermal effects which are caused by radio frequency fields at levels too low to produce significant heating and are due to movement of calcium and other ions across cell membranes.